-April is Occupational Therapy (OT) Month.
-And, this year OT celebrates 100 years as a profession.
+Did you know April is Occupational Therapy (OT) Month?
+In 2017, OT celebrated 100 years as a profession.
 Neurorehabilitation is just one example of the important role of occupational therapists.

 Stroke, brain injury and other neurological conditions can be life changing.
 Changes related to these conditions can tremendously impact your life and require that your entire family define a new “normal” way of life.